Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

     - you will see: Results dialog filled with index data for the entire product database.
 1. Enter `sleeping bag` in the text box, and click Search
     - Verify that the first result returned relates to a sleeping bag from the catalog
-    !!! tip "Look under the 'answers' section of the response to see if the results match."
+    !!! tip "Check the 'value' section of the response for semantically-ranked results."
 1. Enter `something to make food with` in the text box, and click Search
     - Verify that the first result returned relates to a camping stove